Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 #### Preview upcoming new features of Semi-Annual Enterprise Channel
 [!INCLUDE [saec-preview-deprecation-notice](../includes/saec-preview-deprecation-notice.md)]

-The Semi-Annual Enterprise Channel (Preview) is deprecated and will no longer be used to release or validate new features.
-Beginning July 2025, there is no dedicated preview channel for Semi-Annual Enterprise Channel.
-To validate features and gather feedback, use Current Channel or Monthly Enterprise Channel before those features are enabled in Semi-Annual Enterprise Channel.

-Semi-Annual Enterprise Channel (Preview) is released with new features twice a year, on the second Tuesday in March and September.This schedule provides you with four months before those same new features are released in Semi-Annual Enterprise Channel.
-Semi-Annual Enterprise Channel (Preview) also receives, if needed, security and non-security updates every month, on the second Tuesday of the month.

-You should deploy Semi-Annual Enterprise Channel (Preview) to a small, representative sample of users in your organization.
-This approach can help you identify any possible issues for your organization before the new features are released more broadly to your users on Semi-Annual Enterprise Channel.

-We recommend using Semi-Annual Enterprise Channel (Preview).
-This approach allows you to identify and report any potential issues.
-We can then address these concerns in the four months before the version's release on Semi-Annual Enterprise Channel.
-Once a version is released to Semi-Annual Enterprise Channel, the approval process for non-security updates becomes even more rigorous.

 ### Security updates for Semi-Annual Enterprise Channel
 If needed, security updates for Semi-Annual Enterprise Channel are released on the second Tuesday of the month.